adobe-apiplatform/user-sync.py/README.md

 # Configuration

 See `examples/example.user-sync-config.yml` for the main configuration template.
-The main configuation file user-sync-config.yml must exist in the configuration path.
+The main configuration file user-sync-config.yml must exist in the configuration path.

 See `examples/example.dashboard-config.yml` for the dashboard configuration template.
+The tool would try and find dashboard-owning-config.yml in the configuration path.

 See `examples/example.connector-ldap.yml` for the ldap configuration template.
+The main configuration file can be configured to reference this file.

 # Supported Workflows